DevOps-MBSE/AaC/docs/docs/user_guide/user_library.md

 `<include screen shot of list results of plugin commands>`

 # Contributing Root Keys to a User Library
+A Root Key is another key concept of AaC that provides functionality and extensibility to a plugin because of AaC's usage of YAML.

+## Defining a Root Key

+## Adding a Root Key

+## Leveraging a Root Key
 # Utilizing a User Library

 ## As a plugin user